DeathsPirate/aws-ec2-docker-ssh-honeypot/README.md

 ## 4. Enter the API key and secret for the AWS account to run the honeypot under

-   You should create a dedicated user to run the honeypot under.
-Then add that user to a dedicated group that has policy permissions to write to s3 and cloudwatch logs.
+   You should use the API credentials for the user you created in the prerequisites.
 For more information on this see the accompanying blog post.

 ## 5. Check that the system is working.